GirishVerm/AlphaEvolve-Agent/README.md

 An advanced evolutionary agent system that implements **AlphaEvolve-grade** capabilities for self-improving AI agents.
 The system combines multiple cutting-edge approaches including dual evolution, multi-objective optimization, and human-in-the-loop guidance.

+## 📈 **What Makes This Special**

+1. **Self-Evolving Agent**: The agent itself evolves its capabilities
+2. **Dual Optimization**: Both task artifacts and agent components improve
+3. **Guided Interaction**: Step-by-step process with user feedback
+4. **Cost-Aware**: Built-in budget management
+5. **Multi-Objective**: Evaluates multiple aspects of code quality

+The system represents a significant step toward **AlphaEvolve-grade** self-improving agents that can evolve both their outputs and their own capabilities! 🚀

 ## 🎯 **Quick Start**

 ### **1. Clone & Setup**